Black holes, white holes, and near-horizon physics: Introduction

 White holes, as the name may suggest, are hypothesised to be the opposite of black holes; a ``time reversed'' black hole.
 Matter is radiated from the horizon instead of being absorbed thereby.
 There are many theories as to how white holes might form from black holes, most of which involve some sort of quantum mechanical effect.
-A representative selection of references includes~\cite{Haggard:2014,Bianchi:2018,Olmedo:2017,Barcelo:2014,DeLorenzo:2015,Bodendorfer:2019,Barcelo:2014b,Barcelo:2015c,BenAchour:2020,Barcelo:2016,Christodoulou:2018,Martin-Dussaud:2019,Maciel:2015, Brahma:2018,Bardeen:2018, Haggard:2015b, Rignon-Bret:2021,Han:2023, Hong:2022,Bardeen:2020, Bekenstein:1977, Jalalzadeh:2022,Starobinsky:1975,Volovik:2021}.
+A representative selection of references includes~\cite{Hajicek:2001, Hajicek:2000, Haggard:2014,Bianchi:2018,Olmedo:2017,Barcelo:2014,DeLorenzo:2015,Bodendorfer:2019,Barcelo:2014b,Barcelo:2015c,BenAchour:2020,Barcelo:2016,Christodoulou:2018,Martin-Dussaud:2019,Maciel:2015, Brahma:2018,Bardeen:2018,Haggard:2015b,Rignon-Bret:2021,Han:2023, Hong:2022,Bardeen:2020,Jalalzadeh:2022,Starobinsky:1975,Volovik:2021}.

-One example of this can be found in reference~\cite{Bianchi:2018} where those authors hypothesise that black holes quantum tunnel into white holes once a black hole evaporates down to the Planck mass.
+One specific example of this phenomenon can be found in reference~\cite{Hajicek:2001}, where the authors discuss ``gray'' horizons --- as hypothetical quantum superpositions of black and white horizons.
+Another example can be found in reference~\cite{Bianchi:2018} where those authors hypothesise that black holes quantum tunnel into white holes once a black hole evaporates down to the Planck mass.
 Other theories, such as those proposed in references \cite{Haggard:2014,Barcelo:2015c}, involve modifying large wedges of the spacetime (typically all the way down to the central singularity) in order to have a black hole ``bounce" to a white hole.